RuoxiShang/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

 My research interest lies in the intersection of Data Science and Human-centered Approach.
-I apply Machine Learning (ML) and Natural Language Processing (NLP) algorithms to solve human-centered problems.
-Currently I'm working with Dr. Cecilia Aragon in her Human-centered Data Science Lab, exploring ways to better understand Distributed Learning in online FanFiction community with large-scale text data analysis.
+I explore ways of addressing research problems that center around human experiences with quantitative methods.
+I am fascinated by the elegance of mathematical theories, and I seized the power of statistical inference and predictive modeling.
+My past research experiences revolve around the application of Machine Learning to improve systems and answer questions through finding patterns and enhancing predictability.
+Currently, I am exploring Natural Language Processing, Social Computing, and Network Analysis.
+I aspire to find ways to combine those methodologies to offer solutions to better human experience in large-scale communication and collaboration.

 Email Address: rxshang at uw dot edu